-You think that’s better?
-According to my observations, travelling couples – lovers or friends alike – get approached, hassled, pestered much more often.
+Do you think that’s better?
+According to my observations, travelling couples – lovers or friends alike – get approached, hassled, and pestered much more often.
 Obviously, a couple of victims is more profitable than a single victim.

 So yes, this post should neither convince you nor hold you back from travelling solo.
-Thank God, people are different and have different needs and totally different preferences.
+Thank God, people are complex and have diverse needs and totally different preferences.
 That’s great and makes the world a colorful place.

 Where To Begin

 Honestly, I don’t think that there is a particular place where to begin travelling solo.
 I’m positive that you can travel to any country solo.
 It might be a bit more complicated for women e. g. in Islamic countries, but even that is totally makeable.

 The only thing that I personally would consider is the risk of getting sick.
 This danger is definitely higher in certain places than in others – due to climate and hygiene.
 And I find being sick by yourself in a foreign country can be pretty nerve-wracking.
 I’ll tell you about it in the CONs section.